Have questions about West Australian Ballet?

 Is this ballet suitable to bring my child to?

 There are many factors to take into account when bringing children to a WAB production.
 Firstly, you know the temperament of your child better than we do.
 If you believe your child can sit patiently and quietly through the production (often between 1.5 and 2 hours) then they are welcome.

-Radio & Juliet is an abstract physical ballet and depicts no strong adult themes.
+The Great Gatsby is an abstract ballet and has mild adult themes.
 It is suitable for audiences of all ages however it up to parent’s discretion regarding the child’s patience for contemporary ballet.

 I want to see my favourite dancer performing.
 When will I know what date they are dancing?